emjosephs/eQTL/README.md

 # eQTL

-These are scripts for running a local eQTL analysis.
+These are scripts for running a local eQTL and aseQTL analysis.

-I am still in the process of cleaning up and writing READMEs.

 The main idea is that you want to keep these scripts in a bin folder and create a "data" folder and a "results" folder adjacent to your scripts folder.
 Inside the results folder, mmake specific folders for each run -- I do this using dates.